Vigodang/Infection-Risk-Prediction-ML/README.md

 📈 Infection Risk Prediction using Machine Learning
 A Complete End-to-End Predictive Analytics Case Study

-⭐ Why This Project Matters (For Recruiters)
+⭐ Why This Project Matters

 This repository demonstrates my ability to: